CyprienQuemeneur/INF8225-Project/README.md

 ResNeSts can be trained as a general model on image classification then fine-tuned on more downstream tasks (aka transfer learning).
 The notebook _ResNeSt_TransferLearning.ipynb_  reproduces the experiments on semantic segmentation, instance segmentation and object detection, using the pretrained models made available by the authors of the original article (all rights reserved).

-A complete guideline and some analyses are found in the notebook. **However it does not substitute the final report, which is written under an article format.**
+A complete guideline and some analyses are found in the notebook. **However it is not a substitute to the final report, which is written under an article format.**

-### **Disclaimer**
+**Disclaimer:** opening this notebook directly into GitHub will display the entire content of the cells, as it is extremely lengthy this will severely complexify the reading of the notebook.
+We strongly encourage you to download this notebook locally and open it with jupyter before attempting to examine it.

-Opening the notebooks directly into GitHub will display the entire content of the cells, as they are extremely lengthy this will severely complexify the reading of the notebook.
-We strongly encourage you to download this file locally and open it with jupyter before attempting to examine it.
+### **Discussion**

 ### **References**
 Reference to the main article: